MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 * Adding static rules for handling of edge-cases
 * Collecting more data to make the sample more representative.

-Some tests to consider:
+Some tests that could be good to consider:

 {{< notice tip >}}
 1) Test that the distribution of a certain *feature* has not changed *too much* over two time periods.
 {{< /notice >}}

 You can replace *feature* with any feature of interest but do note, that we use *test* and *too much* above.
-This as what it normally boils down to is to evaluate via statistical tests if there has been any *significant* difference in the underlying distribution of the input data or the model predictions.
+This as what it normally boils down to is to evaluate via *statistical tests* if there has been any *significant* difference in the underlying distribution of the input data or the model predictions.
 [Albi Detect](https://github.com/SeldonIO/alibi-detect) maintend by the company [Seldon](https://www.seldon.io/) has a quite nice list of drift detection [methods](https://github.com/SeldonIO/alibi-detect#drift-detection).

 What I have used before in these scenarios:
 {{< notice tip >}}